Clinical Faculty Program

-Guidelines for clinical faculty appointment/re-appointmentAppointment to the OHSU Department of Dermatology Affiliate Faculty is an honor bestowed to acknowledge ongoing contributions to help the university and the department accomplish their missions.
-Affiliate faculty members (also referenced as volunteer faculty members) are individuals with faculty appointments who are either not employed by OHSU or the Portland VA Hospital, or are employed at less than 0.5 FTE.
-Appointment as an affiliate faculty member bestows both privileges and responsibilities, as outlined below.
+Guidelines for clinical (volunteer) faculty appointment/re-appointmentAppointment to the OHSU Department of Dermatology clinical (volunteer) faculty is an honor bestowed to acknowledge ongoing contributions to help the OHSU School of Medicine accomplish its mission.
+Clinical (volunteer) faculty members (also formerly referenced as Affiliate Faculty members) are individuals with faculty appointments who are not employed by OHSU.
+Appointment as a clinical (volunteer) member bestows both privileges and responsibilities, as outlined below.

-Expectations of volunteer facultyFaculty appointments will be reviewed every year through a self reporting process and may be continued or terminated based on performance expectations.
-Active participation in the department activities as listed below will be required for advancement and/or reappointment.
-A minimum of 8 hours of active participation per academic year (or equivalent support) will be required for appointment/re-appointment.
+Expectations of volunteer facultyFaculty appointments will be reviewed every year through a review of the didactics schedules, morphology schedules, and the mentoring system, and may be continued or terminated based on performance expectations.
+Active participation in Department activities as listed below will be required for appointment/reappointment.
+A minimum of eight (8) hours of active participation per academic year, averaged over two academic years, will be required for appointment/re-appointment.

-- Leading 2 "unknown" and/or other educational sessions (4 hours)
+- Leading an "unknown" and/or other educational session (2 hours)

-- Attending and/or bringing a patient(s) to morphology sessions (1 hour)
+- Bringing a patient(s) to morphology sessions (1 hour)

-- Attending/staffing VA or Kaiser clinics (4 hours)
+- Attending/staffing VA or Kaiser resident clinics (must be licensed, credentialed, and privileged) (4 hours)

-In addition to the above hours requirement, affiliate faculty members are expected to:
+In addition to the eight hour requirement, clinical (volunteer) faculty members are expected to: